 PSHE isn’t a statutory subject in primary schools.
 This means that there is no set programme of study or learning objectives that pupils have to fulfil.

-Nevertheless, the Department for Education (DfE) makes it clear that PSHE is an ‘important and necessary’ part of children’s education.
+However, the Department for Education (DfE) makes it clear that PSHE is an ‘important and necessary’ part of children’s education.

 There are three core themes of primary school PSHE:

 2. Relationships (also called Relationships and Sex Education: RSE)

 3. Living in the Wider World: economic wellbeing and being a responsible citizen.

 Health and Wellbeing

 - What is meant by a healthy lifestyle

 - How to maintain physical, mental and emotional health and wellbeing